ClairDeCoder/JellyFresh/README.md

 # JellyFresh
-An external program to scan and spotligh newly released media
+An external program to scan and spotlight newly released media